 At DZ PRIVATBANK, risk takers are identified on the basis of sections 1 (21) and 25a (5b) KWG and on the basis of Commission Delegated Regulation (EU) 2021/923 of March 25, 2021 supplementing Directive 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards setting out the criteria to define managerial responsibility, control functions, material business units and a significant impact on a material business unit's risk profile, and setting out criteria for identifying staff members or categories of staff whose professional activities have an impact on the institution's risk profile that is comparably as material as that of staff members or categories of staff referred to in article 92 (3) of that Directive.
-The local provisions pursuant to article 38-5 (2) of the Luxembourg Law of April 5, 1993 on the financial sector are also applied.
+The provisions pursuant to article 38-5 (2) of the Luxembourg Law of April 5, 1993 on the financial sector (Luxembourg financial law) are also applied.
 KWG, the regulatory technical standards, and the Luxembourg financial law define binding qualitative and quantitative criteria that must be used to identify risk takers.

 The remuneration system for risk takers is fundamentally derived from the remuneration system for employees in the NCN wage sector.
-The remuneration system for risk takers also includes a ban on hedging, rules on the 1:1 ratio of fixed to variable remuneration, an explicit ban on guaranteed bonuses (except in the first year of employment, provided that the employee did not transfer from another entity in the DZ BANK Group), and specific rules on remuneration arrangements for employees in control units.
+The remuneration system for risk takers also includes a ban on hedging, rules on the 1:1 ratio of fixed to variable remuneration, an explicit ban on guaranteed variable remuneration (except in the first year of employment, provided that the employee did not transfer from another entity in the DZ BANK Group), and specific rules on remuneration arrangements for employees in control units.

-As is the case in the remuneration system for employees in the NCN wage sector, risk takers are assigned to salary brackets.
-They are generally assigned to responsibility levels 1 and 2.
+As is the case in the remuneration system for employees in the NCN wage sector, risk takers are assigned to one of three responsibility levels.
+They are generally assigned to responsibility levels 1 and 2, while level 3 is the entry level.
 In the remuneration system for risk takers, variable remuneration is designed as a maximum bonus scheme.
 As a rule, the bonuses of risk takers amount to between 10 percent and 20 percent of the annual fixed salary.
-The target agreement system includes quantitative and qualitative targets derived from the corporate strategy in the form of entity, segment, and individual targets.